CommodoreAlex/SDR/setting-up.md

 - **[Kali Linux](https://www.kali.org/)** – Includes `rtl-sdr` and other RF analysis tools.
 - **[Pentoo](https://www.pentoo.ch/)** – A security-focused distro with SDR utilities.

-If using Windows or macOS, follow the steps below for manual setup.
+If using Windows, follow the steps below for manual setup.

 ---